Xakaiczar/ProjectWarehouseWreckage/README.md

 IMG OF BP

 In hindsight, I probably should've let them continue from where they left off.
-Maybe in the next update...
+That sounds like a better (and less frustrating!) player experience.
+Or maybe - on certain maps - that's part of the challenge...

+Either way, it's something to think about as I make new levels!

 ### GUI
 The last thing it really needed to feel like a _game_ was a HUD.